 Other than relatively insignificant aesthetic differences, the only genuine difference between the Magnifica S, and the Magnifica S Smart, is that the S Smart has the same smart Panarello steam wand that the DeLonghi Dedica EC685 has.

-So you keep it at the “cappuccino” setting for as long as you want to aerate the milk for, and then change it to the hot milk setting, which covers the air intake, so you truly continue to heat and spin the milk (spin meaning a vortex is created which distributes the bubbles) until you reach the desired milk temperature.
+So you keep it at the “cappuccino” setting for as long as you want to aerate the milk for, and then change it to the hot milk setting, which covers the air intake, so you just continue to heat and spin the milk (spin meaning a vortex is created which distributes the bubbles) until you reach the desired milk temperature.

 Check Price – Amazon UKCheck Price – Currys